World Chess Championship 1921: Background

 In 1912, Akiba Rubinstein emerged as a potential challenger when he won the three strongest tournaments that year, at San Sebastian, Breslau and Pistyan.
 Late in 1912, Lasker entered into negotiations for a world title match with Rubinstein, and the two players agreed to play a match if Rubinstein could raise the funds.
-Rubinstein had difficulty finding the money; eventually a match was arranged for October 1914, but it did not take place because of the outbreak of World War I. However, Rubinstein's relatively poor showing at the St. Petersburg 1914 chess tournament in April and May (Lasker 1st, Capablanca 2nd, Rubinstein 7th) meant that Capablanca was again seen as the more deserving challenger.
+Rubinstein had difficulty finding the money; eventually a match was arranged for October 1914, but it did not take place because of the outbreak of World War I.

+However, Rubinstein's relatively poor showing at the St. Petersburg 1914 chess tournament in April and May (Lasker 1st, Capablanca 2nd, Rubinstein 7th) meant that Capablanca was again seen as the more deserving challenger.

 The war from 1914 to 1918 prevented any World Championship during that time.

 Negotiations resumed with Capablanca in 1920.
 Lasker resigned the title in 1920 in a dispute over match conditions, and named Capablanca as his successor.
 Judging by chess publications of the time, there was little acceptance for Capablanca becoming champion this way: the feeling was that Lasker could resign the world title, but he had no right to name Capablanca as champion.
 Later in 1920, Lasker agreed to play the 1921 match, as the challenger.

+Ossip Bernstein wrote in Chess Review in 1955 that shortly before Lasker departed for Havana he asked whether Lasker had prepared for the match, rested beforehand, studied Capablanca's games, worked on openings, or even intended to take a chessboard to study during the voyage.
+According to Bernstein, Lasker's answer to all of them was no, which Bernstein considered to be "pure madness".
+Capablanca also made no special preparations for the match, but he never did, and had the advantages of being 20 years younger than Lasker and playing the match in his home town and climate.